Mike Bibby: Sacramento Kings (2001–2008)

 Bibby played with the Kings for seven seasons.

-In his first season with Sacramento, Bibby formed one of the league's best duos alongside Chris Webber.
+In his first season with Sacramento, Bibby formed best duos alongside Chris Webber.
 The two of them guided the Kings to an NBA best-record at 61–21 and a Pacific division title over their archrivals the Los Angeles Lakers, who at the time were the two-time defending NBA Champions.
 In the first two rounds of the playoffs, they easily defeated the Utah Jazz and Dallas Mavericks, setting up a Western Conference Finals match-up against the Lakers.
 The 2002 Western Conference Finals between the Sacramento Kings and Los Angeles Lakers was one of the most memorable in league history.
 Bibby's performance during the series, perhaps most memorably his Game 5 game-winner, earned him a reputation as a clutch performer, and as a reward, he was granted a 7-year, $80.5 million contract.

 During the 2002–03 season, Bibby was hampered by injuries, playing in only 55 games, but still averaged a respectable 15.9 points per game with the Kings going 59–23 and securing second seed in the West, as well as a second-consecutive division title.
 They faced the Utah Jazz and Dallas Mavericks in the first two rounds respectively for the second consecutive playoffs, but after defeating the Jazz, 4–1, lost to the Mavericks in seven games.
 The Kings had lost Chris Webber to season-ending injury in game 2 against Dallas, but still forced the series to seven games.

 For the 2003–04 season, Bibby posted some of the best numbers of his career, scoring 1,506 points (18.4 per game) and helping the Kings reach the playoffs.
 Bibby helped to lift the Kings over the Dallas Mavericks in the first round, scoring a career playoff-best 36 points in the clinching Game 5.
 They would go on to lose in the second round for the second consecutive year, this time to the Minnesota Timberwolves 4–3.

 The next two seasons would see Sacramento taking yet another step backwards, losing in the opening round of the playoffs in both years.
 During the 2005–06 season, Bibby started all 82 games, and averaged a career-high 21.1 points per game.
 They would lose in the first round of the playoffs to the defending-champion Spurs 4–2.

 Bibby was made a guest of honor by the Sacramento Kings, as he sat court side to watch the game against the Chicago Bulls on November 20, 2014.
 Along with former teammate Chris Webber, the pair were introduced to the crowd along with video clips as part of the team honoring its legends.